THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 ### High-Availability Cabinets

-In addition to making the servers themselves redundant, most of our customers chose to place their clusters into our high-availability cabinets.
+In addition to making the servers themselves redundant, most of our customers choose to place their clusters into our high-availability cabinets.
 Doing so eliminates many other single points of failure by adding the following features: